+Note - ***, ** and * refers to significance at 1 %, 5 % and 10 % levels respectively

 Reasons for adoption and non-adoption of drip irrigation

 The study aimed to determine the reasons for adoption and non-adoption drip irrigation practices in the study area to frame policies regarding reducing groundwater usage.
 The reasons were ranked by using the Garrett’s ranking method.